 [To listen to the sermon on this topic, click here.]
 In the previous post, we discussed the topic of the first mark of a true church as identified by the Reformers: the pure doctrine of the gospel.
 You may remember I noted that someone may be deceived by a false gospel and yet be saved.
 Nevertheless, … More Baptism and the Marks of a True Church

 The gospel is truly the sine qua non of the church.
 This means that it is absolutely essential and indispensable to the church.
 Without it, a congregation is not a congregation of the one true God.
-They may be a congregation of people meeting together, but they do not qualify as a congregation (or “church”) of God. … More The First Mark of a True Church
+They may be a congregation of people meeting together, but they do not qualify as a congregation (or “church”) of God. … More Is Calvinism the First Mark of a True Church?

 If people are encouraged and empowered to be independent, responsible, critical thinkers in the church, they are more prone to be independent, responsible, critical thinkers in the state.
 On the other hand, if church members are in a system where they are governed from the top-down, they are far more likely to be disengaged in the civil sphere, abdicating their responsibility to those “over” them. … More The Connection Between Church Polity and Civil Engagement